voxel51/fiftyone/docs/source/teams/pluggable_auth.md

 ### Internal Mode

-In internal mode, FiftyOne Teams the CAS replaces Auth0.
-FiftyOne Teams will not require network egress to external services.
-User data is immediately consistent (where changes are reflected across FiftyOne Teams instantly).
+In internal mode, FiftyOne Enterprise the CAS replaces Auth0.
+FiftyOne Enterprise will not require network egress to external services.
+User data is immediately consistent (where changes are reflected across FiftyOne Enterprise instantly).
 Directory data is immediately written to MongoDB, and organizations have the autonomy to manage their Identity Provider Configuration.
 Internal mode supports
 [OpenID Connect (OIDC)](https://openid.net/developers/discover-openid-and-openid-connect/)
 and [OAuth2](https://oauth.net/2/).